-If four consecutive open conditions occur during the first three minutes of operation, the compressor will be locked out, a diagnostic communicated to ICS^{TM} if applicable, and a manual reset will be required to restart the compressor.
+If 4 consecutive open conditions occur during the same call for compressor operation, the compressor will be locked out, a diagnostic communicated to $ICS^{TM}$ if applicable, and a manual reset will be required to restart the compressor.
+If the call for the compressor is removed before the fault count reaches 4, the fault count will be reset.